AlexeyMK/alexeymk.com/_posts/2023-09-12-statistical-significance-on-a-shoestring-budget.md

 ---
+date: 2023-09-11 15:02:41
+description: 'Many startups experience a chicken-and-egg problem with growth: they want to run experiments to gain more volume, but lack the volume for experiments to be practical.'
+hidden: true
 layout: post
-title: !
-'Statistical Significance on a Shoestring Budget'
 published: true
-description: 'Many startups experience a chicken-and-egg problem with growth: they want to run experiments to gain more volume, but lack the volume for experiments to be practical.'
-date: 2023-09-11 15:02:41
-hidden: true # already a featured essay
 tags:
-- growth-eng
 - experimentation
+- analytics
+- growth
+title: Statistical Significance on a Shoestring Budget
 ---

 Many startups experience a chicken-and-egg problem with growth: they want to run experiments to gain more volume, but lack the volume for experiments to be practical.